IRQs/viscon-workshop/README.md

 λ vagrant up
 ```

-This might take a while, so take a break by listening to the "Introduction to Microservices" part of the presentation.
+This might take a while, so take a break while listening to the next part of the presentation.

 ## Step 2: One network to rule them all
 Once your virtual machine is ready, you can use the command `vagrant ssh` to log in using a _Secure Shell_ (SSH).
 At this point, your node is all by itself, living peacefully in its own network.
 But being alone is no fun, so let's join a virtual network.
 This enables your node to participate in our service mesh cluster later.